Bradley-Stradling/Crypto_Tools/README.md

 A repo to house some tools I'm working on for making crypto functions make sense, as well as practice bash 5.0

 "Basic_Rotation_Cipher.sh" is being called complete.
-It does not handle spaces or special char's, but it is functional in the basic principal of a rotational chipher.
+It does not handle special char's but due to the rotational varriable being constant this isnt a problem.

-"Keyword_Rotational_Cipher.sh" is not complete, only the help function has been changed after duplicating the basic rotational cipher.
+"Keyword_Rotational_Cipher.sh" is in working order.
+Special char's will likely break the scripts rotational count through the keyword values, but spaces won't.